Sums-of-Products/sumu/README.md

  # where the the first n-1 values represent the effects from variable 1 to 2, ..., n,
  # the following n-1 values represent the effects from variable 2 to 1, 3, ..., n, etc.
  causal_effects = sumu.beeps(dags, data)
 ```

+See <a href="https://sumu.readthedocs.io/en/latest/source/sumu.gadget.html#sumu.gadget.Gadget" class="reference internal" title="sumu.gadget.Gadget"><code class="sourceCode python">Gadget</code></a> for help on how to adjust all the sampling parameters.

 ## Citing

 If you use the library in your research work please cite the appropriate sources, e.g., <a href="#viinikka-2020a" id="id4" class="footnote-reference brackets">1</a> if you use **Gadget** or **Beeps**, or <a href="#pensar-2020" id="id5" class="footnote-reference brackets">2</a> if you use **APS**.